-The Truffe, a burger that has given Mister Gee a foodie-magnetising reputation, is the one we choose to write home about.
-With a patty (or three) cooked to perfection, American cheese, caramelised onions, pickles and a secret truffle-infused sauce, the exquisite flavour that comes out of a food truck on the side of Parramatta Road is something you must try for yourself.
+The Truffle, a burger that has given Mister Gee a foodie-magnetising reputation, is the one we choose to write home about.
+With a patty (or three) cooked to perfection, American cheese, caramelised onions, pickles and a secret truffle-infused sauce, the exquisite flavour that comes out of a food truck is something you must try for yourself.
 You won’t be disappointed.

 Juicy patties and generous fillings are a consistent plus from the BL joint.
 A spin-off of Sydney institution Bar Luca, BL serves the same burgers as its inner-city brother including the acclaimed Blame Canada burger.
 With a BL beef patty, maple-glazed streaky bacon, American cheddar, poutine and maple aioli on a milk bun, you’ll discover a new depth of love for Justin Trudeau.

 Not just a charcoal chicken takeaway shop, 'Charlie's' does a mean burger.
 With 12 different chicken and beef options, there is a tasty burger on the menu for everyone, available at any of their 10 Sydney locations.
 The crowd favourite is the classic Original Chicken Burger with juicy grilled chicken, lettuce, tomato and onion on a fresh milk bun.

 American-style burgers with an Aussie twist, Belfield’s burgers are adored by Rosebery locals and visitors alike.
 The Belfield Burger has a beef patty, cheese, lettuce and is rounded out with a dollop of Vegemite mayo – talk about patriotism.
 Sides of tater tots or deep-fried mushrooms keep things balanced, while a killer hip-hop soundtrack accompanies your meal.